 - Hip drive – push through with your hips

-The conventional deadlift is often called the king of all exercise because of its incredible fitness benefits.
+The conventional deadlift is often called the king of all exercise because of its fantastic fitness benefits.

 Stiff Leg Deadlift

-The Romanian deadlift teaches you how to deadlift.
-While the conventional deadlift is your bread and butter for health and strength.
+- The Romanian deadlift teaches you how to deadlift

 “How many deadlifts do you need in your life?
 It’s a question that everyone who lifts weights regularly should ask, and the answer is at least three.”